 The Impact They’re Making

 Danone N.A.’s support has facilitated 28 freshwater restoration projects across the U.S. and Mexico to improve water quality, increase groundwater recharge, and optimize water use efficiency.
-To address nut and dairy sourcing in California specifically, Silk supports the San Joaquin Valley Groundwater Recharge and Dairy Water Quality Improvement projects.
+To address nut and dairy sourcing in California specifically, the company has supported the San Joaquin Valley Groundwater Recharge and Dairy Water Quality Improvement projects.

-Additional Danone N.A.-supported projects throughout the U.S. include the Sacramento River Wetlands and Upper Dotta Meadow in California, the Conejos River in Colorado, Caddo Lake in Texas, and the Middle Deschutes River in Oregon.
+Additional Danone N.A.-supported projects throughout the U.S. include the Sacramento River Wetlands and Upper Dotta Meadow in California, the Upper Rio Grande Flow Restoration in Colorado, Caddo Lake in Texas, and the Middle Deschutes River in Oregon.